schneikai/hive/README.md

 # Hive

-TODO: Add Screenshot(s) (when sign-in status is fixed and we have background images)!

 Hive is a instant user authentication and authorization solution based on [Devise](http://github.com/plataformatec/devise).
 It comes with a nice layout, social logins via Facebook, Twitter an Co., a username, address and avatar.